Long18/iMusical_NodeJs/README.md

     - Run: cd backend and **npm start** -> to run server

     - Run: cd frontend and **npm start**  -> to run client

+We have 3 API to use:
+ - EmailJS
+ - Stripe
+ - Cloudinary

+Go into that website, create an account, and then go to the API section.
+After got API key, go to config/.env and change it to your API key.

+    Here is website to test Cart: https://stripe.com/docs/testing